jehuty0shift/docs/pages/platform/logs-data-platform/index_as_a_service/guide.fr-fr.md

 #### Index some data

 Logs Data Platform Elasticsearch indices are compatible with the [Elasticsearch REST API](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/docs.html){.external}.
-Therefore you can use simple http requests to index and search your data.
+Therefore, you can use simple http requests to index and search your data.
 The api is accessible behind a secured https endpoint with mandatory authentication.
 We recommend that you use [tokens](../tokens_logs_data_platform/guide.fr-fr.md){.ref} to authenticate yourself.
 You can retrieve the endpoint of the API at the **Home** page of your service.
 Here is a simple example to index a document with curl with an index on the cluster `graX.logs.ovh.com`.

 ```shell-session